WolframResearch/WolframClientForPython/_sources/docpages/basic_usages.rst.txt

     >>> session.terminate()

 .. note::
     non-terminated sessions usually result in orphan kernel processes, which ultimately lead to the inability to spawn any usable instance at all.
-Typically, this ends up with a WolframKernelException raised after a failure to communicate with the kernel.

 Alternatively, delegate the handling of the life-cycle of a session using a `with` block::